BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 <p align="center"><img style="max-width:500px" src="doc_images/resnet_profiling/train_timing_profile.png"></p>

-Model is trained for batched size of 32 and average execution time taken by each component while training is as below:
+Model is trained for batched size of 32 and average execution time taken by each component per batch while training is as below:

 <p align="center"><img style="max-width:500px" src="doc_images/resnet_profiling/train_timing_split.png"></p>

 As we analyse the time profile of training 400k dataset, most of the time is consume in loading batch of data..
 96% of training time is eatend up by the data loading part.

-The problem is that, each time a batch of images is loaded, PyTorch’s DataLoader calls the __getitem__() function on the DataSet once per samples and concatenates them, rather than reading batch of samples in one go.
+The problem is that, each time a batch of images is loaded, PyTorch’s DataLoader calls the __getitem__() function on the Dataset once per samples and concatenates them, rather than reading batch of samples in one go.
 This approach is not efficient as we tend to use large batch sizes.

 **How to speed up the dataloader?**